CristianJuVa/CristianJuVa/README.md

 - 👀 I’m interested in seismology
 - 🌱 I’m currently studying Geosciences
 - 💞️ I’m looking to collaborate on projects of seismology and geosciences
-- 📫 How to reach me cristian.jv653@gmail.com facebook https://www.facebook.com/cristian.juarezvalle/ twitter https://twitter.com/CristianJuVa
+- 📫 How to reach me cristian.jv653@gmail.com

 <!---
 CristianJuVa/CristianJuVa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.